UART Bare-Metal Driver Phase 1: Initializing Clock and Configuring GPIO Pins

 1

-It is like telling a pin (say PA9) to redirect: “You belong to USART1 now, not GPIO.”
-In other words, it configures General-Purpose Input/Output (GPIO) pins to be controlled by internal peripherals rather than as general-purpose I/O.
+Setting to Alternate Function mode is like telling a pin (say PA9) to redirect: “You belong to USART1 now, not GPIO.”
+It configures General-Purpose Input/Output (GPIO) pins to be controlled by internal peripherals rather than as general-purpose I/O.

 1